akshatamohanty/akshatamohanty.github.io/_posts/2018-1-24-Detecting-Ctrl-S-in-Angular.md

---
-title: Saving in angular
-subtitle: Lorem ipsum
+---
+layout: post
+title:  Detecting Ctrl+S and adding shortcuts to your angular application
+subtitle: Lessons learned while trying to integrate karma/jasmine into a typescript development environment.
+Took some time to figure this out but was totally worth the effort.
+date:   2018-1-24
-categories: posts
+categories: post
-tags: angular shortcuts javascript
+tags: shortcuts angular
-date: 24-1-2018
---
+---

 ### Method 1